acuarica/phd-thesis/README.md

 * Consider using the explicit link existing in GitHub between commits and issues to only analyze bug-fixing commits related to ClassCastException (and automatically exclude commits unrelated to bug-fixing activities).

 * Look at the 2019 MSR challenge dataset.
 It reports discussions on Stack Overflow including their code snippets linked to projects in GitHub.
 You can see whether a given code snippet in SO has been reused in GitHub projects and this can give you some hints on why developers use the Unsafe API or some type cast patterns.

+# Sampling

+N = Total number of casts to analyze: 9,030,852
+K = Total number of casts of the least used pattern n = Sample size to select k = Times we saw the least used cast from the sample: 0 meaning we do not see it in our sample